Type of Deciduous Shrubs – Grow and Identify Deciduous Shrubs

 What is a shrub?

 Shrubs are woody plants, with several stems, and are usually short with a maximum height of 3m (Around 10 feet).
 Shrubs have lesser-branched foliage and are less dense than bushes.
-There are also tree-like shrubs, which are somewhere between 3m to 6m in height.
+There are also tree-like shrubs such as mimosa thorn tree wattle, which are somewhere between 3m to 6m in height.

 What are some examples of shrubs?